GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 - `claimPath` is a JSONPath that points to one or more values in the credential.
-  If it points to multiple values, they will be aggregated into a new object and indexed by just their final JSONPath component. _This is generally convenient, but can lead to values being overwritten if not careful, and working with a credential that uses the same path components in different depths._
+  If it points to multiple values, they will be aggregated into a new object and indexed by just their final JSONPath component.
+For `ldp_vc`, the path begins at their root, and for `jwt_vc`, the path begins at the payload root. _This is generally convenient, but can lead to values being overwritten if not careful, and working with a credential that uses the same path components in different depths._
 - `newPath` is the new path of the value relative to the root of the token it will be written into.
 This value is optional, as long as `claimPath` points to exactly one value.
 In that case, it defaults to